Skip to content

 Method Selection

-The CDF computation is handled by primarycensored_cdf which automatically dispatches between:
+The CDF computation is handled by primarycensored_cdf, which dispatches on the method:

 • Gamma delay distribution